CompewterTutor/Hoast/llm_brain/MEMORY.md

 - Using chokidar for file watching due to its reliability across platforms
 - Using sudo-prompt for permission elevation due to its cross-platform support
 - Using auto-launch for system startup integration due to its cross-platform support
+- Tabbed preferences window for better organization of settings

 ## Next Steps
-- Create preferences/settings window
-- Add host entry grouping functionality
+- Implement host entry grouping functionality
+- Enhance backup and restore functionality
+- Add notification system for changes
+- Comprehensive testing on all target platforms
+- Set up build process with electron-builder